Equisetum pratense

-Equisetum pratense, commonly known as meadow horsetail, shade horsetail or shady horsetail, is a widespread horsetail (Equisetophyta) fern.
+Equisetum pratense, commonly known as meadow horsetail, shade horsetail or shady horsetail, is a widespread horsetail (Equisetophyta) and it is a pteridophyte.
 Shade horsetail can be commonly found in forests with tall trees or very thick foliage that can provide shade and tends to grow closer and thicker around streams, ponds and rivers.
 The specific epithet pratense is Latin, meaning pasture or meadow dwelling.

 Description

 Equisetum pratense has whitish-green and slender sterile stems that grow 15-52.5 cm tall, with 8 to 20 ridges that bear three rows of flat spinules.
 The centrum is approximately one sixth of the diameter of the stem.
 The pale sheaths bear slender brown teeth with white margins.